Cat and Dog

 2. If the animal is declared a health hazard, due to failure to comply with progressive enforcement and following a risk assessment, a public health inspector or Medical Officer of Health can issue an order (see R.S.O.
 1990, c.
 H.7, s.
 13 (1) and s.
 13 (2)).

-3. After several reported bites by the same animal, the Health Unit may refer the animal to appropriate enforcement (e.g., police, municipal bylaw officer, animal control officer) under the referral to Dog Owners' Liability Act (DOLA).
+3. After several reported bites by the same animal, we may refer the animal to appropriate enforcement (e.g., police, municipal bylaw officer, animal control officer) under the referral to Dog Owners' Liability Act (DOLA).

 Can I appeal the Health Unit’s decision?